tanhauhau/damu/NOTES.md

 However, I realised this is not feasible, because:
 1. In React's render function, the actual "DOM" output can be depends on a derivative of `state`'s and `props`'s.
 I will have to do the logic if you want to directly modify DOM in the `setXXX()` function.
-2. It is possible in React's code to call `setState()` multiple times, but the actual "render" phase happens only once.
+2. It is possible in React's code to call `setState()` multiple times, but the actual "render" phase happens only once, because there's a "debounce" for `setState()`